pascalschulthess/pascalschulthess.github.io/_includes/my_content.md

 2010-2012 - Teaching assistant in _Data analysis and numerical methods_, Institute for Theoretical Biology, Humboldt University of Berlin

 ## Education

+2009-2016 - PhD in Biophysics, Charité -- Universitätsmedizin Berlin, Germany

+* PhD Thesis: Thermodynamic modeling explains the regulation of CYP1A1 expression in the liver
+* Supervisors: Prof. Dr. Nils Blüthgen, Computational Modeling in Medicine, Institute for Pathology, Charité -- Universitätsmedizin Berlin, Germany

 2002-2009 - Diploma in Engineering Cybernetics, University of Stuttgart, Germany